 List of Speakers and Dates:

-- January 25, 2022: Karen Doyle Buckwalter: Using Theraplay® to Strengthen Attachment and Connection with Adoptive Parents and Their Children
+- Session 1: Karen Doyle Buckwalter: Using Theraplay® to Strengthen Attachment and Connection with Adoptive Parents and Their Children

-- February 1, 2022: Michael Trout and Rebecca Molitor: Supporting Connection Between First Mothers and Their Unborns as an Antidote to Dissociation
+- Session 2: Michael Trout and Rebecca Molitor: Supporting Connection Between First Mothers and Their Unborns as an Antidote to Dissociation

-- February 15, 2022: Kristin Sipley: A Journey of an Adoptee: A Glimpse into the Baby's Experience
+- Session 4: Kristin Sipley: A Journey of an Adoptee: A Glimpse into the Baby's Experience

-- February 22, 2022: Becky Zal-Sanchez, LCSW: Raised by Committee: Restoring a Child's Identity and Security After Time Spent in Foster or Kinship Care
+- Session 5: Becky Zal-Sanchez, LCSW: Raised by Committee: Restoring a Child's Identity and Security After Time Spent in Foster or Kinship Care

 - Session 6: Panel Talk